-- Is there data that contradicts the trends toward gas water heating?
-If so, please send it to us. - Are there program designs that have successfully identified consumers interested in converting to gas water heating? - Is it possible that future market conditions (fuel prices, technology changes, non-price factors) would warrant Council intervention in the market?
+- 1) Does other data available indicate similar trends toward selection of gas water heating?
+If not, can this data be provided to the Council? - 2) Are their program designs that have been implemented that can effectively identify consumers who are not already intending to convert to gas water heating when the option is available (i.e., when their existing electric water heater fails)?

+Are future market conditions (fuel prices, technology changes, non-price factors) such that the competition between natural gas and electricity warrant Council intervention in the market?